"Integrated Model" - iubenda

 Add the Utiq title, Utiq logo and Utiq consent text (1st layer) in your iubenda CMP 1st layer.

-Please add Utiq title, Utiq logo and Utiq consent text, using the following code:
+Please add Utiq title, Utiq logo and Utiq consent text, using the following code - remember to optimize the style attribute:

 Utiq purpose displayed in the 2nd layer of the CMP